followmyutopia/devextreme-documentation/concepts/30 Data Layer/5 Data Layer/2 Reading Data/Reading Data.md

-﻿Consider data reading possibilities of the data layer on an example of an in-memory array.
+Consider data reading possibilities of the data layer on an example of an in-memory array.

     <!--JavaScript-->
     var dataSource = new DevExpress.data.DataSource([